-The westerly wind transports mineral particles from the middle desert areas of the Asian continent, including the Gobi and Taklimakan Deserts, and mineral particles contaminated by anthropogenic pollutants at continental coasts are dispersed eastward over the Sea of Japan to the Japanese mainland (Duce et al., 1980; Iwasaka et al., 1983; Watanabe et al., 2006;

-- 5 Huang J. et al., 2015; Huang Z. et al., 2015; Huang et al., 2017a).
-In addition to abiotic particles, the microbial fractions associated with mineral-dust particles, which are commonly known as "bioaerosols", include viruses, bacteria, fungi, and pollen as well as plant and animal debris (Jones and Harrison, 2004; Jaenicke, 2005; Iwasaka et al., 2009; Pointing and Belnap, 2014).
+The westerly wind transports mineral particles from the central desert areas of the Asian continent, including the Gobi and Taklimakan deserts, and mineral particles contaminated by anthropogenic pollutants at continental coasts are dispersed eastward over the Sea of Japan to the Japanese mainland (Duce et al., 1980; Iwasaka et al., 1983; Watanabe et al., 2006; J. Huang et al., 2015; Z. Huang et al., 2015, 2017a).
+In addition to abiotic particles, the microbial fractions associated with mineral dust particles, which are commonly known as "bioaerosols", include viruses, bacteria, fungi and pollen as well as plant and animal debris (Jones and Harrison, 2004; Jaenicke, 2005; Iwasaka et al., 2009; Pointing and Belnap, 2014).
 Asian dust events remarkably change the airborne microbial communities in the north-western part of China, which is close to the Gobi Desert (Tang et al., 2017).
-Moreover, the airborne bacterial compositions at high altitudes above - 10 Asian dust deposition and areas of anthropogenic pollution, such as Beijing (Li et al., 2010), Osaka (Yamaguchi et al., 2012), the Noto Peninsula (Maki et al., 2010, 2013), and the North American mountains (Smith et al., 2012), vary significantly.
-Airborne bacteria at high altitudes over East Asia are the focus of this study, because of their impacts on atmospheric chemical reactions and cloud formation (Pratt et al., 2009; Morris et al., 2011; Hara et al., 2016ab).
-In Japan, airborne microbial abundances increase in response to atmospheric depressions, which travel from the Asian continent (Murata and Content). - 15 Zhang, 2016; Sugimoto et al., 2012).
-Since desertification of dryland was thought to increase the transport of bioaerosols (Huang et al., 2017ab), the ecological impact on bioaerosols should be assessed.
-Some airborne microorganisms act as ice nuclei that are related to ice-cloud formation processes, indicating the possibility that wind-blown bioaerosol particles indirectly contribute to atmospheric radiation transfer and the geochemical cycle of atmospheric constituents (Möhler et al., 2007; Delort et al., 2010; Creamean et al., 2013; Joly et al., 2013; Pöschl and - 20 Shiraiwa, 2015).
-In particular, the ice-nucleating cell components of some bacterial species belonging to the phylum Proteobacteria and class Bacilli exhibit high nucleation activities, initiating ice formation at relatively warmer temperatures (from -5 °C to -2 °C) (Morris et al., 2004) than the inorganic ice-nuclei, such as potassium feldspar (approximately -8 °C) (Atkinson et al., 2013).
-Ice-nucleating bioaerosols are believed to activate ice-cloud formation more efficiently than inorganic substances (Hoose and Möhler, 2012; Murray et al., 2012), and contribute to rapid ice-cloud formation, even at - 25 low concentrations, in the clouds at temperatures between -8 °C and -3 °C (Hallett and Mossop, 1974).
-Airborne bacteria carried by westerly winds over East Asia were also found to initiate high levels of ice nucleation (Hara et al., 2016a, b).
+Moreover, the airborne bacterial compositions at high altitudes above Asian dust deposition and areas of anthropogenic pollution, such as Beijing (Li et al., 2010), Osaka (Yamaguchi et al., 2012), the Noto Peninsula (Maki et al., 2010, 2013) and the North American mountains (Smith et al., 2012), vary significantly.
+Airborne bacteria at high altitudes over eastern Asia are the focus of this study, because of their impacts on atmospheric chemical reactions and cloud formation (Pratt et al., 2009; Morris et al., 2011; Hara et al., 2016a, b).
+In Japan, airborne microbial abundances increase in response to atmospheric depressions, which travel from the Asian continent (Murata and Zhang, 2016; Sugimoto et al., 2012).
+Since desertification of dryland was thought to increase the transport of bioaerosols (Huang et al., 2017a, b), the ecological impact on bioaerosols should be assessed.

+Some airborne microorganisms act as ice nuclei that are related to ice-cloud formation processes, indicating the possibility that wind-blown bioaerosol particles indirectly contribute to atmospheric radiation transfer and the geochemical cycle of atmospheric constituents (Möhler et al., 2007; Delort et al., 2010; Creamean et al., 2013; Joly et al., 2013; Pöschl and Shiraiwa, 2015).
+In particular, the ice-nucleating cell components of some bacterial species belonging to the phyla Proteobacteria and class Bacilli exhibit high nucleation activities, initiating ice formation at relatively warmer temperatures (from -5 to -2 °C) (Morris et al., 2004) than the inorganic ice nuclei, such as potassium feldspar (approximately -8 °C) (Atkinson et al., 2013).
+Ice-nucleating bioaerosols are believed to activate ice-cloud formation more efficiently than inorganic substances (Hoose and Möhler, 2012; Murray et al., 2012) and contribute to rapid ice-cloud formation, even at low concentrations, in the clouds at temperatures between -8 and -3 °C (Hallett and Mossop, 1974).
+Airborne bacteria carried by westerly winds over eastern Asia were also found to initiate high levels of ice nucleation (Hara et al., 2016a, b).
 Culture-independent analyses for bacterial taxonomic composition demonstrated high bacterial diversity in cloudy waters, suggesting that some unculturable bacterial populations, including the keystone bacteria, primarily influence ice-cloud formations in North American mountains (Bowers et al., 2009; Pratt et al., 2009).
-However, in East Asia where - 30 desertification enhances the frequency of dust-events (Huang et al., 2017ab), the influences of airborne bacterial dynamics on atmospheric ice-nucleation and precipitation are unclear.
+However, in eastern Asia where desertification enhances the frequency of dust events (Huang et al., 2017a, b), the influences of airborne bacterial dynamics on atmospheric ice nucleation and precipitation are unclear.